Birmingham Airport Parking

 In addition a new high-speed turnoff has been completed (as of June 2006).
 This allows aircraft to save time and fuel by letting them turn straight off the runway and into the parking areas without forcing them to travel to the end of the runway or to other existing turnoff strips.

-A new food court has been constructed as well, comprising a smart seating area, a self-service bar, a coffee bar and an American/Italian restaurant.
-As well as this new redevelopment the airport also has a number of other food establishments, including a Burger King, a Wetherspoons bar and several cafe bars.
+A new food court has been constructed as well, which comprises a smart seating area, a self-service bar, a coffee bar and an American/Italian restaurant.
+As well as this new redevelopment, the airport also has a number of other food establishments, including a Burger King, a Wetherspoons bar and several cafe bars.
 Airside a new Yates wine lodge has recently opened.
 It also has a substantial airside and terminal-side shopping area, including shops such as The Body Shop, Ladbrokes bookmakers, Music Zone and Boots The Chemist.

 This history article is licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article "Birmingham Airport".